 Macau is accessible by land, air and sea, mainly through the Peninsula.
-In 2010, approximately 52% of visitors arrived in Macau via the Zhuhai border gate crossing with China and the Cotai checkpoint, approximately 41% arrived via the Peninsula ferry terminal from Hong Kong and nearby cities in China, and approximately 7% arrived via the Macau International Airport and heliport.
-Several airline carriers currently fly directly to Macau International Airport from many major cities in Asia.
-Several airlines currently operate direct routes to Macau from countries such as, South Korea, Japan, Thailand, Malaysia, Singapore and the Philippines.
+In 2010, approximately 52.4% of visitors arrived in Macau via the Zhuhai border gate crossing with China and the Cotai checkpoint, approximately 41.0% arrived via the Peninsula ferry terminal from Hong Kong and nearby cities in China, and approximately 6.5% arrived via the Macau International Airport and heliport.
+Several airline carriers currently fly directly to Macau International Airport operating direct routes to Macau from countries such as, South Korea, Japan, Thailand, Malaysia, Singapore and the Philippines.